benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ...
 ```

-Here's an example from [`pebble.py`](https://github.com/canonical/operator/blob/master/ops/pebble.py) that I wrote for work, part of Canonical's Python Operator Framework.
+Here's an example from Canonical's Python Operator Framework, in [`pebble.py`](https://github.com/canonical/operator/blob/master/ops/pebble.py), which I wrote for work.
 It handles the various types allowed for the `layer` parameter:

 ```python
 def add_layer(self, label, layer, *, combine=False):